doctorfree/Asciiville/markdown/show_ascii_art.1.md

 **-I 'input_dir'**
 : generates ascii art from all images in 'input_dir' and saves them in the directory specified with '-O output_dir' (defaults to current directory if '-O output_dir' is specified)

+**-K 'fifo_name'**
+: use a FIFO to communicate back to caller when done

+    Calling process can wait for `show_ascii_art` to exit by waiting for 'done' to be written to the FIFO

 **-l 'level'**
 : use lolcat coloring, 'level' can be '1' or '2' (animate)